These special academic rules and regulations apply to our programs abroad and are here for your reference.

 - Online Courses

-To help with academic advising or enrollment overseas, you should bring the following:
+To help with academic advising or enrollment overseas, you should bring with you or know how to locate the following resources online:

 - Approved petitions for transfer of credit or independent study